 Reporting Child Abuse - Alabama

-Alabama requires certain listed professionals (including doctors, teachers and administrators, police officers, day care employees, mental health professionals, clergy or any other medical professional) to report any known or suspected child abuse orally (by phone or in person) to the proper authorities and to follow up the oral report with a written report to the authorities.
+Alabama requires certain listed professionals (including doctors, any other medical professional, physical therapists, teachers, administrators and employees of public or private K-12 institutions, police officers, day care employees, mental health professionals or clergy to report orally, by phone or in person, any known or suspected child abuse to the proper authorities and to follow up the oral report with a written report to the authorities.

-In addition, the statutes permit any other person, firm, corporation, or official that knows of or suspects child abuse to make the same report to the proper authorities.
-The statue does not require clergy to report information obtained by a confidential communication.
+In addition, the statutes permit any other person, firm, corporation or official who knows of or suspects child abuse to make the same report to the proper authorities.

-Abuse is defined by the statue as any harm or threatened harm to a child’s health, welfare, or wellbeing, including physical abuse, neglect, sexual abuse, mental abuse, or attempted sexual abuse or exploitation.
+Abuse is defined by the statute as any harm or threatened harm to a child’s health, welfare, or well-being, including physical abuse, neglect, sexual abuse, mental abuse or attempted sexual abuse or exploitation.

 Links to the specific sections of the official Alabama Code are not available.
-The mandatory reporting statute is found in Title 26 (INFANTS AND INCOMPETENTS), Chapter 14 (REPORTING OF CHILD ABUSE OR NEGLECT), Sections 26-14-1 through 26-14-13.
+The mandatory reporting statutes are found in Title 26 (INFANTS AND INCOMPETENTS), Chapter 14 (REPORTING OF CHILD ABUSE OR NEGLECT), Sections 26-14-1 through 26-14-13.
 To access the entire Alabama Code, follow: